-On November 21, 2019, the Town of Tyrone Public Facilities Authority issued Town of Tyrone Public Facilities Authority Revenue Bond (Town of Tyrone Project), Series 2019, in an original principal amount of \$4,395,000 (\$3,956,000 outstanding).
+On November 21, 2019, the Town of Tyrone Public Facilities Authority issued Town of Tyrone Public Facilities Authority Revenue Bond (Town of Tyrone Project), Series 2019, in an original principal amount of \$4,395,000 (\$3,729,000 outstanding).
 The bond was issued for the purpose of (a) financing or reimbursing the acquisition and construction of a town municipal complex and (b) paying the costs of issing this bond.
-The bonds are due in annual principal payments on December 1 beginning December 1, 2021 with semi-annual interest payments (2.09%) due on June 1 and December 1, commencing June 1, 2021.
-The bond is secured by an installment sale agreement between the Authority and the Town.
-If necessary, the Town will levy an ad valorem property tax within the 15 mill limitation currently in effect (or such higher rate as may be hereafter authorized by applicable law), which may be levied upon all property in the Town subject to such tax.
-Upon the occurrence and continuance of any event of default, the owner of the bond may take action and pursue any remedy available under the laws of the State, including without limitation, bringing an action for specific performance regarding ad valorem tax as noted above.
-However, the owner of the bond shall not have the right to accelerate the principal of the bond.